rfonseca/X-Trace/README.txt

+Welcome to the developers version of X-Trace 2.0.
+You most likely have checked this out of SVN since this is not the distribution package of X-Trace.

 X-Trace is a framework for tracing the execution of distributed systems.
 It provides a logging-like API for the programmer, allowing the recording of events during the execution.
 The distinguishing feature of X-Trace is that it